hridoy05/ray-todo/README.md

 ## Environment Variables

 To run this project, you will need to add a file in your root folder and name it .env .
 Following environment variables in .env file.
 You can also set MONGO_URL with your local database.
 By default you get access the mongo atlas database using below steps.
+Important-note: this MONGO_URL link only for testing purpose.

 `MONGO_URL=mongodb+srv://mernUser:7DWiQR58R0uzBsuY@cluster0.uerym.mongodb.net/todo?retryWrites=true&w=majority`